TITLE Patrol Corporal

-The Patrol Corporal serves as a leader on a patrol shift, and provides guidance, motivation, training, mentoring, and assistance to officers and other members of the Safety and Transportation Department.
+The Patrol Corporal serves as a leader on a patrol shift, and provides guidance, motivation, training, mentoring, and assistance to officers and other members of the Department of Safety and Transportation.
 The Patrol Corporal acts as Sergeant when the Patrol Sergeant is not available.
 The Patrol Corporal performs routine and emergency Public Safety Officer functions, coordinates crime prevention strategies and programs, presents safety and security and prevention/awareness lectures throughout the campus community, and maintains positive interactions with the general student, staff, and faculty population.
 The Patrol Corporal develops and maintains accurate records and prepares various reports.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A high school diploma or the equivalent is required; a Bachelor’s degree is preferred.

 Experience: At least two years of experience is required in positions involving safety and security operations, parking and traffic control, fire prevention, or related fields (e.g., hotel security, airport gate security, department store security, private security firm, parking garage attendants, military police experience).
 At least two years of experience in organizing, preparing, and delivering training programs for adult learners is preferred.